TrendingTechnology/baldr/README.md

 # Terminology

 * `presentation`:
-  * `slides`: A ordered list of single slides.
+  * `slides`: A ordered list of slides.
     * `slide`: One fullscreen view displayed for an audience.
       * `steps`: A ordered list of display states
         * `step`: A display state of a slide
-  * `general`: Views in this section are not arranged in the order list of slides.
-They can be displayed during the presentation by keyboard shortcuts or menu entries.
+  * `quickies`: Views in this section are not arranged in the ordered list of slides.
+They can be displayed really quick during the presentation by keyboard shortcuts or menu entries.
   * `master`: Each `slide` and `view` is derived from a `master`
   * `media`: All kind of media files (audio, video, image) that are located in the same folder as the *.baldr presentation file.